BAJAJ FINSERV DIRECT LIMITED

 To apply for a business loan, you do not need to visit a physical branch.
 Instead, navigate to the official website or use the Bajaj Markets app.
 The steps to apply for a business loan include:

-• Click on the ‘Check Offers’ button
+• Click on the ‘Check Loan Eligibility’ button at the top of the page

 • Fill in your basic personal information in the application form